Health care content marketing can be extremely challenging.

 - Students with Disabilities Benefit from Florida Blue/UNF Partnership: This blog was created by one of our internal communications experts.
 We have a team of internal and external communication experts, so one way to increase thought leadership was to have content that was already created internally, be repurposed and posted on the blog with the experts byline.
 This increases diversity of your content, by having new authors on your blog.
 Doing that also can increase your readership as those new guest bloggers have a different social media network they can tap into, which once again is another way to increase traffic to your site.

 - An Insider’s Perspective on the Affordable Care Act: Our Interview with Jason Altmire [Podcast]: Jason Altmire is the Senior Vice President of Public Policy, Government and Community Affairs at Florida Blue.
-He also is a former Congressman from Pennsylvania and served from 2007 to 2013.
+He also is a former Congressman from Pennsylvania and served from.
 Using his expertise for various blog posts and podcasts has been a great way to educate our blog readers on health care reform.